nitinkc/nitinkc.github.io/_posts/systems_design/2024-06-14-ConsistentHashing.md

 then we hash each object by its keys (sessionId, transactionId etc.) using the same hashing function, and use the hash directly to map the key onto the ring

 To locate the server for a particular object, we go clockwise from the location of the object key on the ring until a server is found.

 if a new server is added into the ring(with its new hash based on its id), only the keys left to it will get affected

-with simple hashing, when a new key is added, almost all the keys need to ve remapped
+- with simple hashing, when a new key is added, almost all the keys need to be remapped

-with consistent hashing, adding a new server only requires redistributing of a fraction of the keys
+- with consistent hashing, adding a new server only requires redistributing of a fraction of the keys

 ## Potential Issue

-with hash functions, achieving a perfect distribution &  equally sized segments on the rings  is very unlikely.
+With hash functions, achieving a perfect distribution & equally sized segments on the rings is very unlikely.
 Conceptually, random points are picked on the ring

 Situation might occur that a lot of objects map to a single server unevenly, leaving other servers free. the problem is exacerbated if the servers are frequently added or removed.

 This problem is resolved with the usage of the **virtual nodes**

-We can have x servers with y virtual nodes for each.
+We can have `x` servers with `y` virtual nodes for each.
 More virtual server implies more distribution over the ring

-But, maintaining the metadata for the virtual nodes take up more space, so a trade off to tune the number of virtual nodes to fit our system requirements
+But, maintaining the metadata for the virtual nodes take up more space, so a trade-off to tune the number of virtual nodes to fit our system requirements